 Best Classic: All-Clad HA1 Hard Anodized Nonstick Covered 12-Inch Skillet

-What We Like: Oven-safe to 500 degrees, scratch-resistant, lightweight
+What We Love: Oven-safe to 500 degrees, scratch-resistant, lightweight

-What We Don't Like: Top of handle can be uncomfortable at certain angles
+What We Don't Love: Top of handle can be uncomfortable at certain angles

 Don’t need all the bells and whistles, just the power-playing workhorse?
 Then this All-Clad HA1 skillet is the one for you.